Religious Mayors, School Appointments, and Teenage Pregnancy: Introduction

 \section{Introduction}

-A growing body of evidence documents how religious institutions shape economic behavior, from savings and entrepreneurship to trust and cooperation \citep{iannaccone1998introduction, guiso2003people, barro2003religion}.
-Much of this literature, however, studies religion as a social or cultural force — through community norms, networks, or individual beliefs.
+A growing body of evidence documents how religious institutions shape economic behavior through community norms, networks, and individual beliefs \citep{iannaccone1998introduction, guiso2003people, barro2003religion}.
 Less is known about what happens when religious movements gain political power and can use the tools of government to advance their agenda.
-A religious community that discourages premarital sex through social pressure has different implications than a religious mayor who restricts the provision of sexual education.
-As Pentecostal and evangelical movements gain ground across the developing world, understanding the governance consequences of religious political power becomes increasingly urgent.
+A religious community that discourages premarital sex through social pressure operates through fundamentally different channels than a religious mayor who appoints school principals and sets the school curriculum.
+As Pentecostal and evangelical movements gain political ground across the developing world, understanding the governance consequences of religious political power becomes increasingly important.

-Particularly consequential domains in which religious politicians may intervene are education and reproductive health.
-In many decentralized systems, local executives exert substantial control over school curricula, staffing, and priorities, and can use this discretion to align public education with religious values.
-When this involves restricting the provision of health-related information to adolescents, there may be unintended consequences, including higher teenage pregnancy.
-Yet direct causal evidence linking religious politicians to curricular changes and downstream welfare outcomes remains scarce.
-One challenge in this literature is separating religious affiliation of political leaders from community characteristics that affect outcomes of interest.
+As religious leaders take power, how do they enact policy?
+In decentralized systems, one answer is personnel discretion: local executives appoint school principals, clinic directors, and program coordinators who then alter the content of public services from the inside \citep{akhtari2022political, toral2024patronage, spenkuch2023ideology}.
+Yet existing work documents that political turnover of public servants affects service quality without identifying how specific ideological agendas are transmitted through personnel decisions.
+When a religious mayor replaces school principals who then remove sexual education from the curriculum, the appointment becomes a vehicle for translating religious doctrine into public policy, operating below the radar of legislative scrutiny or budgetary oversight.
+Causal evidence linking this full chain remains scarce, in part because separating the religious affiliation of political leaders from community characteristics is empirically challenging.

+In this paper, we show that religious political power has significant consequences for adolescent health and human capital.
+Exploiting close elections in Brazil between 2008 and 2016, we find that electing a mayor from a Pentecostal-linked party causes a sharp increase in teenage pregnancy.
+For cohorts that spend their middle-school years under these administrations, birth rates rise by approximately 3 per 1,000—a 40 percent increase from a baseline of 7.5 per 1,000.
+These cohorts also exhibit elevated rates of syphilis infection, lower rates of HPV vaccination and higher school dropout rates.
+Crucially, we find no such effects for older girls who had already completed school when the administration began, suggesting the impact is driven by changes occurring within the school environment.